DenKems/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. Sets the mode of the file hello to this:
  *-rwxr-x-wx 1*
 11. Set the mode of the file hello the same as olleh’s mode
+12. Execute permission to all subdirectories of the current directory for the owner, the group owner and all other users